Yazidi genocide: Forced conversions to Islam

-Return of the Yazidi population
+Return of displaced Yazidis

-Following ISIL's retreat from Iraqi and Kurdish forces in the region during late 2017 campaigns, both governments laid claim to the area.
+Following IS's retreat from Iraqi and Kurdish forces in the region during late 2017 campaigns, both governments laid claim to the area.
 The Yazidi population, with only about 15% returning to Sinjar during the period, was caught in the political crossfire.
 Yazidis returned to an abandoned town of crumbling buildings, leftover IEDs and the remains of those killed during the massacre.

 In November 2017, a mass grave of about 70 people was uncovered and a month later in December, another mass grave was discovered holding about 90 victims.

 Thousands are still missing.
 To aid in the search, local business owners use their network of contacts to locate people.
 Former captives use their contacts to buy back Yazidi women sold into sex slavery and return them to their family.
-This additionally prevents their organs from being sold on the black market, each of which, according to an Islamic State informant, can be sold for $60,000 - $70,000.
+This additionally prevents their organs from being sold on the black market, each of which, according to an Islamic State informant, can be sold for $60,000–70,000.

-Releases of Yazidi captives
+Fate of Yazidi captives of the Islamic State

-In January 2015, about 200 Yazidis were released by ISIL.
+In January 2015, about 200 Yazidis were released by IS.
 Kurdish military officials believed they were released because they were a burden.
-On 8 April 2015, 216 Yazidis, with the majority being children and elderly, were released by ISIL after being held captive for about eight months.
+On 8 April 2015, 216 Yazidis, with the majority being children and elderly, were released by IS after being held captive for about eight months.
 Their release occurred following an offensive by U.S.-led air assaults and pressure from Iraqi ground forces who were pushing northward and in the process of retaking Tikrit.
 According to General Hiwa Abdullah, a peshmerga commander in Kirkuk, those released were in poor health with signs of abuse and neglect visible.

-In March 2016, Iraqi security forces managed to free a group of Yazidi women held hostage by ISIL in a special operation behind ISILs lines in Mosul.
+In March 2016, Iraqi security forces managed to free a group of Yazidi women held hostage by IS in a special operation behind IS's lines in Mosul.

-In March 2016, the militant group Kurdistan Workers' Party managed to free 51 Yazidis held hostages by ISIL in an operation called 'Operation Vengeance for Martyrs of Shilo' Three Kurdistan Workers' Party guerrillas died during the operation.
+In March 2016, the militant group Kurdistan Workers' Party managed to free 51 Yazidis held hostages by IS in an operation called 'Operation Vengeance for Martyrs of Shilo'.
+Three Kurdistan Workers' Party guerrillas died during the operation.

-In April 2016, the Kurdistan Workers' Party with the Sinjar Resistance Units managed to free another 53 Yazidis held hostages by ISIL.
+In April 2016, the Kurdistan Workers' Party with the Sinjar Resistance Units managed to free another 53 Yazidis held hostages by IS.